 If the child comes to you with complaints about the new nanny, listen carefully.
 It may be challenging to determine if these are real issues or if they are the result of the new nanny doing things a little differently.
 You may hear how the old nanny was ‘better’ or ‘nicer’.
 Explaining to children that they may be multiple ‘right’ ways to do things and giving them time to adjust to the changes may be all that is required.
 If their complaints last more than a couple of weeks, you might want to investigate further.

-Time of transition can be stressful for everyone.
+The time of transition can be stressful for everyone.
 New nannies may have a difficult entrance into the family if the children are still processing their feelings about a departed nanny.
 Like most aspects of parenting, it is important to stay tuned to both your family as a whole and your child’s individual needs.
 Also, be sure to have open dialogues with the new nanny to understand how they are adjusting and coping with the transition period.
 If you have a child or children who are more sensitive to transitions, you should consider this factor in your hiring decision and aim to hire local long-term nannies over part-time nannies who may have a higher turnover rate.